tdwg/prior-standards/xdf/README.md

-# XDF - A language for the definition and exchange of biological data sets
+# A Language for the Definition and Exchange of Biological Data Sets (XDF)

 * **Status**: TDWG prior standard
 * **Category**: Technical specification